DragonFly On-Line Manual Pages

 Limits the amount of KVM to be used to hold swap meta

-information, which directly governs the maximum amount of
+information, which directly governs the maximum amount of swap

-bytes of KVA space and defaults to around 70MBytes.
-Care
+space and defaults to around 70MBytes.
+Care should be taken to

-should be taken to not reduce this value such that the
+not reduce this value such that the actual amount of configured

-port a maximum of (approximately) 14GB of configured swap.
+allows the kernel to support a maximum of (approximately) 14GB of

-buffer cache or NMBCLUSTERS.
-Modifies VM_SWZONE_SIZE_MAX.
+such as the buffer cache or NMBCLUSTERS.
+Modifies

 kern.maxbcache

-Limits the amount of KVM reserved for use by the buffer
+Limits the amount of KVM reserved for use by the buffer cache,

-will override this limit.
+override this limit.
 Modifies VM_BCACHE_SIZE_MAX.

 machdep.disable_mtrrs